-SCUBA (Self Contained Underwater Breathing Apparatus) diving was introduced to the world by Jacques-Yves Cousteau.
-In 1942, he along with Emile Gagnan developed the demand valve system that led to modern regulators.
-However, it was scientific research advanced by the work of Paul Bert and John Scott Haldane, from France and Scotland, respectively, that helped explain effects of water pressure on the body, and also define safe limits for compressed air diving.
+SCUBA (self-contained underwater breathing apparatus) diving was introduced to the world by Jacques-Yves Cousteau.
+In 1942, he, along with Emile Gagnan, developed the demand valve system that led to modern regulators.
+However, it was scientific research advanced by the work of Paul Bert and John Scott Haldane, from France and Scotland, respectively, that helped explain the effects of water pressure on the body, and also define safe limits for compressed air diving.
 Cousteau became famous by following these rules, surviving while many others before him died while diving.
 Much earlier in 1825, the "first workable, full-time SCUBA" was invented by an Englishman, William James.
 It incorporates a cylindrical belt around the diver's trunk that serves as an air reservoir, at 450 psi.
-Air was delivered to the diver by turning a valve on and off as needed.
-Today, there are two principle types of SCUBA: open and closed circuit.
+Air delivery to the diver was by turning a valve on and off as needed.
+Today, there are two principal types of SCUBA: open and closed circuit.
 Open-circuit vents all expired gas into the water and is the mode used predominately in recreational diving.
-Closed-circuit systems, in which exhaled gas is rebreathed after carbon dioxide is absorbed and oxygen added, were widely used before open circuit became available, particularly by military divers who wished to avoid showing any air bubbles.
-Herein, we will cover medical concerns of compressed gas diving, including the risks and benefits of Air, Enhanced Oxygen (Nitrox), and Trimix diving, and the physics and physiology of SCUBA.
+Closed-circuit systems, in which exhaled gas is rebreathed after carbon dioxide is absorbed and oxygen added, were widely used before open circuits became available, particularly by military divers who wished to avoid showing any air bubbles.
+Herein, we will cover medical concerns of compressed gas diving, including the risks and benefits of air, enhanced oxygen (nitrox), and trimix diving, and the physics and physiology of SCUBA.

 Open versus Closed Circuit Diving

-Open circuit diving can include compressed air, Nitrox, and/or Trimix.
+Open circuit diving can include compressed air, nitrox, and/or trimix.
 As exhaust gas leaves the circuit, the diver is essentially safe so long as he or she has sufficient gas to breathe.
 The ultimate response to virtually any problem in open circuit diving is to exhale and ascend to the surface.
-As a result, open circuit diving accidents are usually caused by heart attack, arterial gas embolism (from rapid ascent or severe decompression sickness (see DCS), running out of gas, or environmental factors, for example, a diver bring lost or trapped.
+As a result, open circuit diving accidents usually result from a heart attack, arterial gas embolism (from rapid ascent or severe decompression sickness (see DCS), running out of gas, or environmental factors, for example, a diver bring lost or trapped.

 Types of Compressed Gas Used in SCUBA

-Nitrox or Enhanced Air Oxygen (EAN) is a mixed gas in which the percentage of oxygen exceeds 21% (that normally present in air).
-Most commonly, Nitrox is mixed to 32% or 36% oxygen, thus lowering the nitrogen content.
-By reducing the amount of nitrogen, Nitrox reduces the risk of nitrogen narcosis and decompression sickness at depths of 110 feet or less.
+Nitrox or enhanced air oxygen (EAN) is a mixed gas in which the percentage of oxygen exceeds 21% (normally present in air).
+Most commonly, nitrox is mixed to 32% or 36% oxygen, thus lowering the nitrogen content.
+By reducing the amount of nitrogen, nitrox reduces the risk of nitrogen narcosis and decompression sickness at depths of 110 feet or less.
 It is easier to breathe at depth.
 It also prolongs the diver's time at shallower depths by reducing nitrogen loading.
 However, at greater depths, particularly deeper than 100 feet, the risk of oxygen toxicity is significant.
 Briefly, oxygen toxicity occurs when excess partial pressures of oxygen enter the tissues.
-It burns the central nervous system, lungs, and eyes by oxidative damage to cell membranes leading to collapse of the alveoli in the lungs, retinal detachment, and seizures.
+It burns the central nervous system, lungs, and eyes by oxidative damage to cell membranes leading to the collapse of the alveoli in the lungs, retinal detachment, and seizures.
 Initial symptoms are a cough from tracheal irritation and myopia.Trimix

 Trimix is a mixed gas composed of helium, oxygen, and nitrogen.
 The combination is altered based on depth requirements.
-A common mix is 30% Helium, 20% Oxygen, and 50% Nitrogen, also known as Trimix 20/30.
+A standard mix is 30% helium, 20% oxygen, and 50% nitrogen, also known as trimix 20/30.
 It reduces both nitrogen narcosis and oxygen toxicity on deep dives (200 feet or more).
-The helium reduces breathing resistance which is important for the high volumes of gas required at greater depths.
-Helium also enters and leaves the tissue quickly which reduces decompression periods in saturation diving.
-It also reduces hyperbaric arthralgia on the descent.
-However, helium conducts body heat six times faster than air increasing the risk of hypothermia.
-Also, helium being rapidly absorbed requires deeper decompression stops than other mixed gases on the ascent.
-While at shallower depths, hypoxia can occur on Trimix, so other types of compressed gas must be carried.
-It's the greatest disadvantage, however, is cost both in training, mixing, and accidents.SCUBA Physics and Physiology
+The helium reduces breathing resistance, which is important for the high volumes of gas required at greater depths.
+Helium also enters and leaves the tissue quickly, which reduces decompression periods in saturation diving.
+It also reduces hyperbaric arthralgia on descent.
+However, helium conducts body heat six times faster than air, increasing the risk of hypothermia.
+Also, since helium rapidly absorbs, it requires deeper decompression stops than other mixed gases on the ascent.
+While at shallower depths, hypoxia can occur on trimix, so different types of compressed gas are also necessary.
+Its most significant disadvantage, however, is cost both in training, mixing, and accidents.SCUBA Physics and Physiology